Submissions

 You don’t need to be knowledgeable about Hine-nui-te-Pō; write from your own experiences of learning about, being inspired by or connecting with them.
 For an example, check out Papatūānuku or the Atua Wāhine Collection.

-Writers selected for inclusion will be paid the following fees.
+Writers selected for inclusion are paid the following fees by invoice on the 20th of the following month:

 Priority will be given to writers of Māori and Pacific descent.